 Brilliance vs. Blue Nile Customer Reviews

 Well, that was all from my side.
 Let’s see what some of the customers have to say about these brands.
 I was really surprised at the stellar reputation of Brilliance on the internet.
-While opinions about Blue Nile were both positive and negative.
+At the same time, opinions about the Blue Nile were both positive and negative.

-First let’s see some reviews for Blue Nile
+First, let’s see some reviews for the Blue Nile (source):

 Looks like both Blue Nile and Brilliance need to work on their customer service.

-The competition between Blue Nile and Brilliance was a cut throat one, I’ll have to admit.
+The competition between the Blue Nile and Brilliance was a cutthroat one; I’ll have to admit.
 Both of them has a huge satisfied clientele all over the world.
 There’s not much of a difference between their prices as well.
-But for me, Brilliance lost points at false description of their diamonds.
-Moreover, a few of their diamonds had hidden GIA reports which kinda add more to skepticism about them.
+But for me, Brilliance lost points at the false description of their diamonds.
+Moreover, a few of their diamonds had hidden GIA reports which kind of adds more to skepticism about them.

 Conclusively, I’d give the edge to the Blue Nile.
 But Brilliance is a pretty decent option as well.